centiservice/mats3_site/_pages/about.md

 # Background

 The author has been interested in computer since the Commodore 64 days, and in particular found super computers and distributed computing fascinating.
-When growing up and going professional, I began to understand that some systems additionally requires very high uptime.
-This introduced a new set of challenges, since failures can spuriously occur on any level of any stack.
+In my younger years I repaired computers to earn some extra cash.
+This made it obvious that computers can fail - my money flow actually depended on it!
+When the computers started being networked, it was pretty obvious that multiple computers in a network fail way more than a single home computer can do on its own.
+As the world started relying more and more on computers and IT systems, it became obvious that many systems requires very high uptime.
+This is of course problematic since failures can spuriously occur on any level in any part of the composite system, both due to dumb human-created bugs, but also since hardware can just randomly fail.

 There have been many attempts at handling this, basically taking two routes: Either make the system never fail, or handle failures.
 When at university, I got to visit Hewlett-Packard and was shown their